Tom-R-Leppard/Tom-R-Leppard.github.io/research.md

 ### Papers in the Pipeline
 18. Online Project-Based Learning to Foster Students’ Career Choices in Data Science: A Longitudinal Case Study Using Sankey Visualization
-19. Peer Networks, Pedagogy, and Professional Identity
+19. Peer Networks, Pedagogy, and Professional Identity: Interdisciplinary Data Science